dask/dask/docs/source/optimize.rst

 Performance can be significantly improved in different contexts by making small optimizations on the dask graph before calling the scheduler.

-The ``dask.optimize`` module contains several functions to transform graphs in a variety of useful ways.
+The ``dask.optimization`` module contains several functions to transform graphs in a variety of useful ways.
 In most cases, users won't need to interact with these functions directly, as specialized subsets of these transforms are done automatically in the dask collections (``dask.array``, ``dask.bag``, and ``dask.dataframe``).
 However, users working with custom graphs or computations